 College swim coaches have expressed concerns about these NCAA rules, since it was previously reported by the NCAA that most recruiting contact for women’s swimming was initiated during junior year.
 While the rule changes will delay recruiting timelines for several other sports, college swim coaches say it may have the opposite effect for swimming, since coaches will now feel pressure to connect with top recruits prior to their junior year.

 Despite the NCAA swimming recruiting rules changes in rules for D1 and D2, recruiting coaches are still working to locate possible college swimming scholarship recruits as early as possible, as they continue to compile information on athletes at swim meets, all-star camps and summer camps at colleges, regardless of when communication formally starts.
 Even though the rules are for D1 and D2 women’s swimming programs they’ll likely have a trickle-down effect on D3, NAIA and NJCAA level programs.
 Coaches from these schools will often base their scholarship offers on which recruits have accepted offers from the D1 programs.

 Here is a list of women’s college swimming recruiting rules NCAA D1 coaches must follow.

 The rules governing D2 women’s swimming are slightly more relaxed than the D1 rules.

-The NCAA women’s swimming recruiting rules for Division 3 much more lenient than D1/D2.
+The NCAA women’s swimming recruiting rules for Division 3 is much more lenient than D1/D2.

 NAIA swimming recruiting rules are vastly different than those established by the NCAA.